Algerian Super Cup

 The current holders are CR Belouizdad, who beat USM Alger in the 2019 final, played in November 2020.
 MC Alger is the most successful club in the competition, having won the trophy three times.

 History

 The Algerian Super Cup is a recent competition of Algerian football.
 This is an event that takes place on a single meeting between the winners of the Algerian Cup and Algerian Ligue Professionnelle 1.
 Usually the meeting is domiciled in Stade 5 Juillet 1962 of Algiers, the national stadium of Algeria.

+In 1971 was programmed a gala match between the champion MC Oran and the cup winner MC Alger in Oran under the name of "Trophée des Champions", however this game was canceled.

+In 1972 was held in Algiers between MC Alger the champion and USM Alger the runner-up of the Algerian cup, which replaced HAMRA Annaba the winner.

-In 1973, a week before the start of the championship, a match was organized between the JS Kabylie reigning Algerian champion and the MC Alger winner of the Algerian Cup.
-Algeria at the Stade du 5-Juillet-1962.
-The JSK won this gala match by 3 goals to 2.
-Although the meeting was primarily friendly, the idea of a "Super Cup" type competition had just germinated in the minds of Algerian football leaders.
+In 1973, a week before the start of the championship, a match was organized between the JS Kabylie reigning Algerian champion and the MC Alger winner of the Algerian Cup at the Stade du 5-Juillet-1962.
+JS Kabylie won this match by 3 goals to 2.